Jebet812/Notes/AWS-CCP.md

 - *Technology Partner* build technology on top of AWS as a service offering.<br>
 Partner belongs to specific tier: *Select, Advanced or Premier.*
 The tiers have different knowledge requirements.
+6. **AWS Pricing APIs** There are two versions of API thata you can use to progammatically access pricing info
+- *Query API* pricing API via JSON
+- *Batch API* price list API via HTML

+* You can subscribe to *Amazon Simple Notification Service(SNS)* notifications to get alerts when prices for service change.

 </p>
 </details>